tobias-z/db-cluster/SECURITY.md

 ## Reporting a Vulnerability

-Notices about security vulnerabilities, are very appreciated and should be done by creating an issue on the repository.
+Notices about security vulnerabilities, are very appreciated and should be done by creating [security vulnerability issue](https://github.com/tobias-z/db-cluster/security/advisories/new) on the repository.